-McQueen C (Classic)
+MCQUEEN C (CLASSIC)

-Sponsored by Sykes McQueen in recognition of the association of Messrs John McQueen and Sons Ltd with the competition since 1920.
+Sponsored by McQueen Targets in recognition of the association of Messrs John McQueen and Sons Ltd with the competition since 1920.

 Rifle Historic (Issued) Sniper Rifles.
-Any rifle and sights

-prior to 1945 designs: the sights and mounts must be in the spirit of the original.
+Any rifle and sights prior to 1945 designs: the sights and mounts must be in the spirit of the original.
 Any position, including Hawkins.
 Only the sandbags provided may be used to support the rifle.
-Any (see Para 116).

-First Prize The Falklands Heritage Cup won in 1992 by the

-NRA Goodwill Team to the Falkland Islands and presented in 1993, an NRA Gold Medal, a Gold Bar and £100 provided by Sykes McQueen.
+Ammunition Any (see Para 116).
+First Prize The Falklands Heritage Cup won in 1992 by the NRA Goodwill Team to the Falkland Islands and presented in 1993, an NRA Gold Medal, a Gold Bar and £100 provided by Sykes McQueen.
 Subsequent Prizes List D and a bar of the same colour.
-A single Bronze Bar will be awarded to any competitor achieving an

-Special Prizes See Special Prizes for McQueen A to G at end of
+A single Bronze Bar will be awarded to any competitor achieving an HPS who is not awarded first, second or third prize.
+Special Prizes See Special Prizes for McQueen A to G at end of McQueen A to G competition section.
+Conditions